 Not just with the decline in glucose levels but our blood pressure can have an effect and continuing with the strenuous workouts could lead to fainting and therefore significant injuries.

-If you are thinking about introducing the keto diet to your lifestyle, I would look to cut your carbs down gradually – do this by tracking your food and monitoring what is going on day to day.
+If you are thinking about introducing the keto diet to your lifestyle, I would look to cut your carbs down gradually – do this by tracking your food and monitoring what’s going on each day.

 Start to cut this down slowly over the coming days and weeks as well as gradually upping your exercise, as this will be paramount when you follow the keto diet correctly.